HC seeks LG's reply on Delhi govt plea challenging decision to appoint police chosen SPPs in R-Day violence, riots cases | Law-Order

 - India

-The Delhi High Court Friday sought Delhi Lieutenant Governor's reply on a plea by the AAP government challenging the decision to allow police chosen lawyers as special public prosecutors (SPP) for cases related to this year's Republic Day violence and last year's riots.
+The Delhi High Court Friday sought the Lieutenant Governor's reply on a plea by the AAP government challenging the decision to allow police chosen lawyers as special public prosecutors (SPP) for cases related to this year's Republic Day violence and last year's riots on the grounds that it will not be in the interest of ''fair trial''.

+The Delhi government also said the 'appointment of SPPs' is a routine matter and not an exceptional one for which reference to the President can be made and that the LG had no sound reason for referring the matter to the President when the government had agreed to appoint independent SPPs.

-A bench of Chief Justice D N Patel and Justice Jyoti Singh issued notice and asked the LG to file a response to the petition as well as an application seeking a stay on the decision.
+A bench of Chief Justice D N Patel and Justice Jyoti Singh issued notice and asked the LG and the Centre to file a response to the petition as well as an application seeking a stay on the decision.

 The court listed the matter for further hearing on October 21.

-The Delhi government, represented through senior advocate Abhishek Manu Singhvi and Rahul Mehra, has challenged the LG's decision allowing Delhi Police chosen lawyers as SPPs to appear and conduct prosecution in cases relating to violence on January 26, 2021, during the farmers' agitation and north-east Delhi riots cases of February 2020.
+The Delhi government has challenged the LG's decision allowing Delhi Police chosen lawyers as SPPs to appear and conduct prosecution in cases relating to violence during the farmers' tractor rally on January 26 this year and north-east Delhi riots cases of February 2020.

 It said these SPPs have been chosen by the Delhi Police and thus have a serious conflict of interest.